Greek Basketball League: Foreign players

-Greek Basket League teams were first allowed to have foreign (non-Greek) players on their rosters in the 1988–89 season.

-Under the league's current foreign player rules, Greek Basket League teams must have at least 6 Greek players on their active 12 man game rosters.
-Each team is allowed to have up to 6 foreign (non-Greek) players, on their active 12 man game roster.
-There are no restrictions on the number of foreign players allowed by country of origin.
-Meaning that for example, any team in the league could sign up to 6 American players, or up to 6 Canadian players, or up to 6 players from European countries, etc.
+Greek Basketball League teams were first allowed to have foreign (non-Greek) players on their rosters in the 1988–89 season.
+Under the league's current foreign player rules, Greek Basketball League teams must have at least 6 players with Greek citizenship on their active 12-man game rosters.
+Each team is allowed to have up to 6 foreign (non-Greek) players on their active 12-man game roster.